odigos-io/odigos/README.md

 ## Project Status

-This project is actively maintained by [keyval](https://keyval.dev) and is currently in its initial days.
+This project is actively maintained by [keyval](https://keyval.dev).
 We would love to receive your ideas, feedback & contributions.

 ## Contributing